phil-dorsata/nginx-dorsata/README.md

 If you're on OS X running boot2docker, you can configure your system to trust NGiNX's self-signed certificate by taking the following steps:

-1. Add an entry to your /etc/hosts file mapping your Docker IP address:
+1. Add an entry to your /etc/hosts file mapping "example.com" to your Docker IP address:

         sudo echo $(boot2docker ip 2>/dev/null) example.com >> /etc/hosts

-1. Start your NGiNX container (daemonized), and copy the automatically-generated certificate to your desktop.
+1. Start your NGiNX container (daemonized), and copy the automatically-generated certificate to a temporarily file, then open it (in Keychain).

         ID=$(docker run -d -p 80:80 -p 443:443 quay.io/aptible/nginx)
         docker cp ${ID}:/etc/nginx/ssl/server.crt /tmp/